sbb-design-systems/lyne-components/src/components/link/link-button/readme.md

-The `sbb-link-button` component provides the same functionality as a native `<button>`, despite it appears as a link enhanced with the SBB Design.
+The `sbb-link-button` component provides the same functionality as a native `<button>`, despite its appearance as a link enhanced with the SBB Design.

 ## Slots